Hamil1/ShipTrack/README.md

 - [ ] Are we re-using components in the app by using the composition pattern?
 - [ ] Are the unit tests up to date?
 - [ ] Are we showing major carriers logos in the app?
+- [ ] Do we have the pipelining in the app to deploy to Vercel?